whytekieran/Neo4J-Project/README.md

 #### **_3. Fianna Fail Candidates and the Provinces_**

 This query will get the amount of Fianna Fail candidates in Leinster, Munster and Connacht then the amount of elected Fianna Fail Candidates in the same three provinces.
 Using this data we then calculate what percentage of Fianna Fail candidates were elected in each province.
+This query shows that if you are a Fianna Fail member, no matter which province you are a candidate in you actually have a greater than 50% chance of being elected.
+Simply by being part of Fianna Fail.

 ```cypher
 MATCH (cl:Candidate {Party: "Fianna Fail"})-[r1:CANDIDATE_IN]->(conl:Constituency {Province: "Leinster"})	//Match Fianna Fail candidates that are in leinster